benchmarko/CPCBasicTS/README.md

 - *PEEK & POKE* features:
   - Access screen memory in screen base address range, e.g. &C000-&FFFF or &4000-&7FFF
   - Access character map data starting at *HIMEM*+1 after *SYMBOL AFTER* n with n<256
+- Runs also on the command line with nodeJS:
+  - Remote URL: `node ./cpcbasicts.js sound=false debug=0 databaseDirs=https://benchmarko.github.io/CPCBasicApps/apps database=apps example=math/euler showCpc=false`
+  - Or with local examples: `node ./cpcbasicts.js sound=false debug=0 databaseDirs=./examples example=test/testpage showCpc=false` (The test page does not fully work.)

 ## Restrictions

-- CPCBasicTS is still in progress and not complete or accurate.
-The goal is that most BASIC programs run without change.
+- Simulation is not always complete:
   - It is BASIC only and can not execute Z80 machine code
+  - Sound: *ENV*: Not all hardware volume envelopes are implemented
   - Unimplemented commands are ignored: *AUTO*, *PRINT #8*, *SPEED KEY/WRITE*, *WIDTH*, *WRITE #8*, some AMDSOS commands.
-- Sound: Not all hardware volume envelopes are implemented
-- For multi-line strings containing LF (\n) there is a heuristic
-- No complete check of the BASIC program
-- Incomplete type checking
-- Variables typed with *DEFINT*, *DEFREAL* or *DEFSTR* are different from those with type extension:
-  `defint a: a=1: a%=2: ?a,a%`
+- Simulation is not always accurate:
+  - Programs run much faster than the original CPC.
+But The goal is that most BASIC programs run without change.
+Otherwise it is possible to insert delays.
+  - Error messages are sometimes different and usually more precise
-- Array access: There is no range check for array indices.
+  - Array access: There is no range checking for array indices.
+  - Floating point results may be different because they are calculated with higher precision.
+  - Random numbers are different because they are generate by another random number generator.
+  - For multi-line strings containing LF (\n), there is the heuristic that they are only detected if the following line starts with a number.
+  - Interpreted CPC BASIC may contain lines of arbitrary content if they are not executed, e.g. comments without marking them as comments.
+The CPCBasicTS compiler does not allow this.
+  - *FOR* loop: A untyped loop variable is changed even if you switch to anoter type in the loop with *DEFINT*, *DEFREAL* or *DEFSTR*.
+    `FOR i=1 TO 3: ?i: DEFINT i: i=4: NEXT` returns 1.
   - *RESUME* without a line number and *RESUME NEXT* activate trace mode without trace output.
 They do not fully work when the command with the error is not the only command in the line.
 - The resulting JavaScript may look strange because there is no *GOTO* in JavaScript.
   Furthermore, control structures like *FOR*, *WHILE* and *IF* need to be converted into a *GOTO* like structure because for some commands and events it is necessary to jump out of a block.
-- Interpreted CPC BASIC may contain lines of arbitrary content if they are not executed, e.g. comments without marking them as comments.
-The CPCBasicTS compiler does not allow this.
   - Maybe something more...

 ## Programming hints